Our Board of Trustees

 As a new Trustee with Safe and Sound, Laura is keen to make a difference for young people and ensure the charity is able to fill the gaps that are vital for supporting young people and preventing them from being exploited.
 She is also looking to develop her own leadership skills and experience for the future.

-Adam is CEO of QUAD – Derby’s £11 million centre for art and film – with responsibilities for strategic direction on key areas including event management, media profiling, audience engagement and income generation.
+Adam is the former CEO of QUAD – Derby’s £11 million centre for art and film – with responsibilities for strategic direction on key areas including event management, media profiling, audience engagement and income generation.
 His background is marketing and public relations and he has high-level experience of working with major brands such as Sony, Motorola and Topman.

 Adam is also a school governor and sits on a number of strategic boards in the city.
 He chairs the fundraising, marketing and communications subgroup.